NETWAYS/foreman-training/architecture/02_smart_proxy.md

 ****

-The Smart Proxy DNS is used to add and remove dns records of type A and PTR.
+The Smart Proxy DNS is used to add and remove DNS records of type A and PTR.
 Foreman 1.12 introduced full support for IPv6, but the support for CNAME in the Smart Proxy is not yet utilized in Foreman.
-For doing such updates it requires the zone to be a dynamic zone.
+For doing such updates the zone is required to be a dynamic zone.

-Commonly used on Linux is Bind which takes updates via nsupdate with preshared keys or if used in FreeIPA with Kerberos principal.
+On Linux, Bind is commonly used which takes updates via nsupdate with preshared keys or if used in FreeIPA with Kerberos principal.
 The same mechanism could be used for sending updates to Microsofts DNS.
 Another possibilty is to install the Smart Proxy on a Windows server and give it the privileges to run dnscmd.
 Other implementations like Infoblox, PowerDNS, Dnsmasq and Route53 are also supported via plugins.
 Libvirt is again only supported as a testing environment.

 ~~~ENDSECTION~~~